 Soon, they recognised that this could be the perfect platform to reach those who have yet to hear the Gospel.
 But it was not without pitfalls.

 “The truth is that business people are not very interested in church,” Pastor Jeffrey, 50, concedes.
 “They find the church to be irrelevant, so we had to relook at this whole thing.”

 Together with a team of church members, he and Claudia then revised the programme to better meet the needs of those in the business community.

 Drilling down, they asked themselves: What topics would be of interest to business owners?
 Who are the speakers that would draw them?
 How can the Gospel be presented in a relevant way during the meetings?

 An early meeting, headlined by Pastor Benny Ho, Senior Pastor of Faith Community Church in Perth, Australia, drew 15.
-Now, as many as 200 attend.
+Now, attendance averages from 80 to 100.

 “In every single meeting, except for one, we have always had people say ‘yes’ to Jesus for the very first time!” says Pastor Jeffrey, sharing also that business owners struggling with family problems have been transformed through the fellowship.